dk-liang/FIDTM/README.md

 python train_baseline.py --dataset UCF_QNRF --crop_size 512 --save_path ./save_file/QNRF
 python train_baseline.py --dataset JHU --crop_size 512 --save_path ./save_file/JHU
 ```
 For ShanghaiTech, you can train by a GPU with 8G memory.
 For other datasets, please utilize a single GPU with 24G memory or multiple GPU for training.
-We have reorganized the code, which is usually better than the results of the original [manuscript](https://arxiv.org/abs/2102.07925).

 **Improvements**
 We have not studied the effect of some hyper-parameter.
 Thus, the results can be further improved by using some tricks, such as adjust the learning rate, batch size, crop size, and data augmentation.